Ben Shephard: BBC

-In the earlier 2000s, Shephard was a regular presenter of BBC Choice's EastEnders Revealed program.
+In the earlier 2000s, Shephard was a regular presenter of BBC Choice's EastEnders Revealed programme.
 In 2007, Shephard presented the BBC entertainment series DanceX with Strictly Come Dancing judges Arlene Phillips and Bruno Tonioli on the panel.

 Between 2008 and 2009, Shephard presented the National Lottery game show 1 vs. 100, taking over from Dermot O'Leary.

 In June 2012, Shephard made a guest appearance on the sports-based panel show A Question Of Sport.
 The following month he announced that he had permanently left the BBC in order to concentrate on his work with Sky Sports and ITV.

 Radio

 In 2006, Shephard was a presenter on Magic Radio station.
 He presented a Saturday breakfast programme.
 He returned to radio in 2008, where he presented a Monday evening show on Heat Radio.

 Other work

 Shephard appeared in the 2004 TV film A Bear's Christmas Tail as a carol singer.
 He also appeared in Harry Potter and the Half-Blood Prince in 2009.
 He played the role of Diagon Alley Father, but was uncredited.
 In 2009, Shephard starred in an episode of Bookaboo on CITV.
 In 2012, he was a studio host for the London 2012 Olympic Games, and Paralympic Games, which was only made available to view in the Olympic park.
 At this time, he also acted as a stadium commentator, where he introduced all of the action in the main arena, and he also interviewed celebrity guests.

 In 2013, Shephard was the face of Warburtons lunch thins.
 He has been on the judging panel for Pride of Britain Awards numerous times.

 Shephard holds a Guinness World Record.
 In 2010, he set the record for smashing the most pumpkins in one minute.
-In 2008 he held the record for the Highest reverse bungee jump which was beaten in 2010 by David Hasselhoff; and he held the record for tossing the most pancakes in one minute in 2009, but was beaten the following day by Aldo Zilli.
+In 2008, he held the record for the highest reverse bungee jump which was beaten in 2010 by David Hasselhoff; and he held the record for tossing the most pancakes in one minute in 2009, but was beaten the following day by Aldo Zilli.